 4. Have an “Our Story” Page

-The bios you write for your Instagram, Facebook, and Twitter accounts are pretty limited when it comes to brand awareness.
-There isn’t much space, photo opportunities are meh, the layout is dictated to you.
+The bios you write for your Instagram, Facebook, and Twitter accounts might be limited when it comes to brand awareness.
+There simply isn’t much space to let your brand strategy shine through.

-If you want to generate more brand awareness, it’s a good idea to have an “Our Story” page.
-(This might also be called “About,” “About Us,” or something along those lines.)
+If you want to further develop your brand strategy, consider executing an “Our Story” page.
+(You could also call this page “About,” “About Us,” or something along those lines.)

-Lots of your brand awareness efforts will in one way or another lead to your website, and the Our Story page is one of the focal points of your website.
+Lots of your brand awareness efforts will in one way or another lead to your website, and the About Us page is one of the focal points of your website.
 Or at least it should be.

-Sugarfina, an online and retail candy store, has an amazing Our Story page.
+Sugarfina, an online and retail candy store, has an amazing About page.
 It has lots of really cool — actually, how about we just take a look.

 Sugarfina also deserves a shoutout for this popup layer, which appears for shoppers who are abroad.
 What says “Welcome to our friendly, fun candy shop!” better than a big greeting of hey sugar?

-5. Use Your Name, URL, and Logo to Reenforce Your Brand
+5. Use Your Name, Logo, and URL to Strengthen Brand Identity

 First things first: You don’t want a name that’s already an Instagram handle for someone else, or that has a URL that’s already taken.
 It’s hard to generate enough brand awareness that people seek out your brand.
 So when they do, we need to make sure they see your own content, not something from a Twitter handle that hasn’t posted in three years.

-No doubt, your business name, URL, and logo are massive brand awareness opportunities.
+No doubt, your logo, business name, and URL are massive brand awareness opportunities.

 The toy company GoldieBlox could teach a course on this.
 For starters, the name: GoldieBlox.
 This is a charming twist on “Goldilocks,” the main character from the children’s story Goldilocks and the Three Bears.
 (For those not familiar, the lovable Goldilocks is a young girl.)